normansolutions/normansolutions.github.io/content/PowerBI with Cloudflare.md

   - Data
 ---

-# Using Power BI to Visualise Cloudflare Data: A Simple Guide

 Recently, I’ve been working with Power BI to build dashboards.
 One particular requirement involved pulling in data from Cloudflare to display statistics on blocked traffic.

 ## Getting Started with the Cloudflare API